ddrown/stm32-output-pps/README.md

 ```

-After this first adjustment, the offset between this PPS and a GPS module's PPS:
+After the adjustments above, the clock was left to run.
+Below is the offset between this module's PPS and a GPS module's PPS:

 ![Offset](images/run-tcxo.png?raw=true)